Q. Describe the most common types of jobs you do for your clients.

 A. Make sure that the pet sitting service you hire is licensed , bonded and insured.
 Services that charge really low prices will not be able to stay in business over the long run so when you're ''price'' shopping keep that in mind.

-It's good to look for services who belong to national or local pet sitting organizations.
-Some organizations have a high standard for membership and their membership can reflect their quality.
+It's good to look for services who belong to national and local pet sitting organizations.
+These organizations have a high standard for membership and their membership can reflect their quality.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?